High Quality Gas Water Heaters in Houston

 If your water heater is leaking, then you must replace it.
 There is no way around it.
 Leaks tend to be the result of pressure build-up inside the tank.
 It is the result of a build-up of pressure, if the temperature is too high, or if the unit’s relief valve is not functioning correctly.
 If you neglect this leak at some point, you could end up with a tank explosion.
 Signs of a leak include moisture or puddles around the water heater’s base and water corrosion on the side of your tank.
-This is when you need to contact Nick’s Plumbing and Air Conditioning Services for help.
+This is when you need to contact Nick’s Plumbing Service for help.

 2. Rusty, cold or cloudy water

 Any type of water discoloration is a clear sign your tank is no operating as it should.
 Water is a rusty smell or color can mean a few things.
 It could either be the anode rod or the tank that is rusting from the inside out.
 The corrosion has begun at the steel lining on the inside of the tank and worked its way out.
-A corroded tank must be replaced as soon as possible and can be done with a call to Nick’s Plumbing and Air Conditioning Services.
+A corroded tank must be replaced as soon as possible and can be done with a call to Nick’s Plumbing Service.